Strategies for Preventing Postmenopausal Osteoporosis

 Nutrients that support bone health can usually be found in a balanced diet.
 That’s why it’s important to tailor your eating habits so that they include a wide variety of nutrient-dense foods.

-Consuming different types of fruits, vegetables, whole grains, proteins, and healthy fats ensures that the body gets everything it needs to maintain bone health during menopause.
+Consuming different types of fruits, vegetables, proteins, and healthy fats ensures that the body gets everything it needs to maintain bone health during menopause.

 Prioritizing nutrition during menopause is also a great way to promote overall well-being, including maintaining a healthy body weight and reducing the risk of excessive stress on the bones.